How does the Coronavirus affect maintenance and child support payments in Colorado? Clients are asking our attorneys this question daily.

 - Other clients ask us whether there is anything we can do if and when their spouse stops paying their court-ordered obligations.

 The key to these sorts of motions is to focus on the two keywords: (1) continuing and (2) substantial.
-To win a motion to modify, a temporary setback will not likely suffice.
+To win, a temporary setback will not likely suffice.
 Workers that are furloughed or have lost their income for a short period of time may not be able to show that the change in circumstances is “continuing.”
 Moreover, workers who have been compensated by the government during their loss of employment may not be able to show that the change is sufficiently “substantial” to warrant a reduction.
 However, many industry analysis are forecasting long-term economic damage and therefore long-term changes in circumstances.
 For some industries, it may take years to recover from the economic consequences of COVID-19.

 If You Want to Pay Less, you Have to File a Motion Earlier Rather than Later